g012/l65/README.md

 Insert a long as four bytes in little-endian order.

-Each argument is either a string to be used as key in the `symbols` table, a section, a label, a long size number, a function evaluated after resolve phase and returning exactly on long size number, or a table of long size numbers.
+Each argument is either a string to be used as key in the `symbols` table, a section, a label, a long size number, a function evaluated after resolve phase and returning exactly one long size number, or a table of long size numbers.

 `dc.l` encapsulates each of its arguments into a parameter-less function.
 For each argument, the current encapsulation state can be inverted using `!`.

 #### charset([s] [, f])

-Set a new charset to be used for next string data in byte().
+Set a new character set to be used for next string data in byte().
 Without argument, revert to Lua charset.

 `s`: string of all the letters of charset, or a table of the charset as returned by a previous `charset` call to set again, in which case `f` is ignored.